 A company may indemnify an officer or director after the fact, to the extent it is approved by the internal audit committee, board of directors and shareholders.
 With respect to undertakings to indemnify in the future, the Companies Law prior to the March 2005 amendment required that the undertaking be limited to types of occurrences which, in the opinion of the company's board of directors, can be foreseen and to an amount the board of directors has determined is reasonable under the circumstances.
 The March 2005 amendment modifies this condition.
 It limits indemnification to occurrences deemed foreseeable by the board of directors in light of the actual activities of the company at the time the undertaking to indemnify is entered into.
 In addition, in lieu of limiting the indemnification to a maximum amount, the limit can be based on specified criteria.
-Finally, the undertaking must set forth the events deemed foreseeable by the board of directors has determined to be reasonable under the circumstances.
+Finally, the undertaking must set forth the events deemed foreseeable by the board of directors and the maximum amount or criteria that the board of directors has determined to be reasonable under the circumstances.
 The March 2005 amendment applies these conditions only to financial obligations imposed by a court judgment, settlement or court-approved arbitration award but not to expenses incurred.